Dragino LoRaWAN Gateway Setup

 - Navigate to Lora > Lora from the Menu.

 - Under Radio Settings, select your region in the Frequency Plan drop-down and, if applicable, the Frequency Sub Band.
 For example, in the US, select US915 for the frequency plan and 2 for the sub-band.

 - Click Save & Apply.

-For some regions, it my be necessary to manually populate Populate the Customized Channel Settings
+For some regions, it may be necessary to manually populate the Customized Channel Settings based on

 Helium sample LoRa packet forwarder global.conf files

 for your region as a guide to the values to use.
 You can check the values used by the pre-defined

 Example of customized channel settings using the US915 frequency plan for Helium